How Do You Choose the Best Preschool Tv Shows? Don't Forget These 7 Reminders!

 What’s more, a short show makes it easier to turn the TV off and get the kids to nap.
 It makes “Just one more show!” significantly shorter.
 And that gives mum or dad some much-needed TV time, too.

 What we recommend: Creative Galaxy has short, fun episodes featuring the artistic and lovable alien Arty.
-Not only does this show promote creative problem solving, it also shows kids the importance of friendship and compassion.
+Not only does this show promote creative problem solving, but it also shows kids the importance of friendship and compassion.

 There’s no need to suffer in silence as your little one sings along to an annoying theme song for the nth time.
-You can choose shows you actually enjoy.
+You can choose the shows you actually enjoy.

 More importantly, studies have found that co-viewing is vital to a kid’s development.
 When parents watch television with their kids, they allow for better language development.

 The next time you finish an episode of your child’s favourite show, try to talk to them about it.
 Even if they just babble or ramble, they are already exercising their communication skills.

 What we recommend: Take a break from cartoons and check out kid-friendly reality shows, like Masterchef Junior, a cooking competition featuring culinary kids.
 The show is about more than just delicious recipes.
 Kids can learn diligence and the value of hard work through this hit reality show.
 Parents can enjoy it, too!

 3. Match the show’s pacing with the time of day

 Choose shows that are compatible with the time of day.
 Don’t go for overly hyper or energetic shows when kids should be winding down before bed.
 During the daytime, you can go for a more energy-filled, interactive series that engages them in fun, learning activities.

 What we recommend: For pre-bedtime viewing, check out the calm and charming cartoon Kipper.
 For daytime viewing, try Imagination Movers, which is a show about a group of friends working together to help others, while playing musical instruments.